Shake-Ghairbyan/picsart_java_classes_hw_files/README.md

-## Project to apply various concepts of JAVA lenguage
+## Project to apply various concepts of JAVA language
 This project allows registered users to create PDF, Audio and Video files and sort them in the suggested ways.

 Used concepts: